bshmueli/ReactionGIF/README.md

     vim credentials.py
   5. Run the script:

-    python3 fetch-tweets.py
+    python3 fetch-tweets.py [--gifs]

-The script will fetch the tweet texts and add a new ``text`` field, saving the new dataset to:
+The script will fetch the tweet texts and add a new ``text`` field.
+If you turn on the `gifs` flag, the script will also add a ``reply`` field which will include the link to the GIF.
+The new dataset will be saved to:

   * `ReactionGIF.json`